How to Test Your Car Battery: Expert Tips Revealed!

 2. Read the Results

-The tester will provide a detailed report on the battery’s state of charge, internal resistance, and overall health.
+The Tester will provide a detailed report on the battery’s state of charge, internal resistance, and overall health.

 3. Precautions